Amin Mekki Medani

 Amin Mekki Medani (2 February 1939 - 31 August 2018) (Arabic: د. ٱمين مكي مدني) was a Sudanese lawyer, diplomat, human rights and political activist.
 He was the president of the Confederation of Sudanese Civil Society, Vice President of Civil Society Initiative, and President of the Sudan Human Rights Monitor (SHRM).
 He served as head of the Office of the High Commissioner for Human Rights (OHCHR) office in the West Bank and Gaza, Chief of Mission of the OHCHR in Zagreb, Croatia, legal advisor to the Special Representative of the U.N Secretary-General in Iraq as well as Afghanistan, and a Regional Representative for the OHCHR in Beirut, Lebanon.
 He was the 1991 recipient of the Human Rights Watch Award for Human Rights Monitoring and 1991 Recipient of the American Bar Association Human Rights Award, as well as the 2013 recipient for the European Union Human Rights award.

 Early life

 Born on February 2, 1939, in Wad Madani, Al Jazeera, Anglo-Egyptian Sudan.
+His father, Mekki Medani Osman Arabi, was a leading figure in Sudanese hydraulic engineering and served as one of the first Sudanese Undersecretaries of the Ministry of Irrigation (“وكيل وزارة الري") in the postcolonial period, leading important projects of the time such as the Roseiries Dam and Rahad Irrigation Project.
+He was also a Umma Party member of government ("المجلس المركزي") and a descendant of the 19th century Islamic scholar and judge, Al-Qadi Arabi Ahmed Al-Hawwari.
+Medani’s mother was a descendant of Ilyas Pasha Um Barir, a powerful Jaali 19th century merchants who became ruler of Kordofan during the Turko-Egyptian and Mahdist periods, as well as the Jaali Mahdist Emir Abdelsalam wad Haj Bala.

-His father was one of the first Sudanese Secretaries of Irrigation following the British colonial period, as well as a Umma Party member of state parliament.
-Medani was also a cousin of Sudanese artist Ibrahim El-Salahi, and Sovereign Council Member Aisha Musa el-Said, and renowned poet Ishag Elhalangi.
+Medani was also a cousin of Sudanese artist Ibrahim El-Salahi, and Sovereign Council Member Aisha Musa el-Said, as well as renowned Sudanese poet Ishaaq El-halangi.

 Education

-After graduating from the elite British-style boarding school, Hantoub, Medani studied law at the University of Khartoum, obtaining his LLB. with (Honours) at the Second Class, Upper Division.
-Shortly after, in 1964, he received his Dipl.
+After graduating from the elite British-style boarding school, Hantoub, Mekki Medani studied law at the University of Khartoum, obtaining his LLB. with (Honours) at the Second Class, Upper Division.
+Shortly after, in 1964, he was awarded a Dipl.
 Civ.L.
 (Civil Law) from the University of Luxembourg.
-He then went on to receive a masters (LLM) with distinction at the University of London in 1965, and finally in 1970, he received a PhD in Comparative Criminal Law from the University of Edinburgh.
+He then went on to complete a masters of law (LLM) with distinction at the University of London in 1965, and finally in 1970, he completed his PhD in Comparative Criminal Law at the University of Edinburgh.